cn0047/stash/ed/t/programming/README.md

 Stack - function's parameters and local variables allocated on the stack.
 If the stack needs to grow then heap operations (allocate new, copy old to new, free old) will occur.

-Heap - does not have a single partition of allocated and free regions, set of of free regions.
+Heap - does not have a single partition of allocated and free regions, set of free regions.
 Unlike the stack, the heap is not owned by one function.
 (manipulating the set of free regions in the heap requires synchronization).
 OS specifies min heap size (`ulimit` in linux).

 ## Language

-* lexer
+* lexer.
-* parser
+* parser.
-* compiler
+* compiler.

 ## Common stuff